PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 - `Models`: defines our objects Park, Pay, SpacePort, SpaceShip and User.
 - `Docker`: contains our Dockerfile and Docker compose which transforms the API into a container, makes it magically run anywhere but watch it, it's heavy stuff.

-Except these folders we have
+Except these folders we have the standard Program- and Startup classes.
+At last we've put our Swapi.cs which holds the requests and valid methods related to the external API from swapi.dev.
+Which makes it possible for us to enjoy our evenings instead of manually validate every single customer.

 ## Authorization